 It is expected that the Fund normally will have a short to intermediate average portfolio duration (i.e., within a zero to ten year range), as calculated by the Investment Manager, although it may be shorter or longer at any time or from time to time depending on market conditions and other factors.
 In comparison to maturity (which is the date on which a debt instrument ceases and the issuer is obligated to repay the principal amount), duration is a measure of the price volatility of a debt instrument as a result of changes in market rates of interest, based on the weighted average timing of the instrument's expected principal and interest payments.
 Duration differs from maturity in that it considers a security's yield, coupon payments, principal payments and call features in addition to the amount of time until the security finally matures.
 As the value of a security changes over time, so will its duration.
 Prices of securities with longer durations tend to be more sensitive to interest rate changes than securities with shorter durations.
 In general, a portfolio of securities with a longer duration can be expected to be more sensitive to interest rate changes than a portfolio with a shorter duration.
-The Investment Manager does not target any specific allocation to investment grade debt securities of stressed and distressed issuers.
+The Investment Manager does not target any specific allocation to investment grade debt securities or below investment grade debt securities (commonly referred to as "high yield" securities or "junk bonds"), including securities of stressed and distressed issuers.
 Below investment grade securities are securities rated below "BBB-" by S&P Global Ratings or Fitch, Inc., or below "Baa3" by Moody's Investor Service, or comparably rated by another NRSRO or, if unrated, determined by the Investment Manager to be of comparable credit quality at the time of purchase.